 Ornaments are very important in art and handicraft since a long time.
 It was already used, when the mathematical background wasn't explored yet.
 Therefor it is a surprise, that you could find all possible forms in historical art objects, p.e.
 The Alhambra.
 The symmetry of Frieze Ornaments is very attractive to nearly everyone.

 In a Frieze Ornament there is an axis, to which moves of the basic pattern are made.
 These moves fill the pattern band.
 It is proved that there are exactly 7 symmetry groups, called the Frieze Groups, which are described below.
-The applet ornaments I call Fractal Frieze Ornaments, simply because the basic patterns are of fractal kind.
+The machine ornaments I call Fractal Frieze Ornaments, simply because the basic patterns are of fractal kind.

 Complete list of possible transformations